Mining Industry Human Resources Council: Services

 MiHR conducts research into Canada's mining labour market with the objective of uncovering the important HR trends relevant to the industry.
 This research forms the cornerstone of the programs MiHR undertakes to identify opportunities and address the human resource and labour market challenges within the Canadian minerals and metals sector.
 They also offer custom research reports for those interested in topics not covered by their standard reports.

 To help fill openings and generate new jobs for the Canadian minerals and metals mining industry, MiHR runs a variety of programs such as its Gearing Up and Green Jobs wage subsidy programs, an online Mining Career Quiz, and provides information on its website.

 Programs and Initiatives

 Gearing Up

 Announced in April 2018, Gearing Up is a work-integrated learning (WIL) program for Canada's mining sector.
 It aims to create 850 new WIL opportunities in mining over four years.
-Wage subsidies up to $7,000 are available to employers who create new WIL opportunities, such as co ops, internships, field placements, applied projects, capstone projects or case competitions.
+Wage subsidies up to $7,000 are available to employers who create new WIL opportunities, such as co-ops, internships, field placements, applied projects, capstone projects or case competitions.

 MiHR works with a national consortium of mining employers, industry associations and post-secondary institutions to implement program activities and inform how industry and education can work together collaboratively to develop WIL opportunities.

-The Green Jobs Program

-MiHR's Green Jobs wage subsidy program aims to strengthen the mining industry labour market by helping post-secondary graduates gain relevant and meaningful work experience in mining through paid internships.
-Its objective is to provide 120 meaningful internship opportunities in the mining sector related to science, technology, engineering and math.
-Jobs with a focus on clean technology and innovation that provide an environmental benefit to Canada are eligible for a wage subsidy of up to $12,000.

-Gender Equity in Mining (GEM) Works

-GEM Works is a 12-month, comprehensive training program that builds networks of 10 like-minded mining companies or sites who collaborate to learn from one another, share successes and challenges, and offer mutual support to remove unintentional barriers to gender inclusion.
-It aims to help companies foster a mining and minerals industry where both women and men have the best opportunities for making great contributions and rewarding careers.